princesuman2004/6T-SRAM-/Inverter.md

   - **Propagation Delay:** Time taken for the input signal to propagate through the inverter and affect the output.
   - **Waveforms:** Key voltage waveforms illustrating the inverter’s dynamic response.

-## Documentation

-- **Schematic Diagram:** Detailed diagram of the CMOS inverter circuit used in simulations.
-- **Simulation Results:** Graphs, charts, and tables summarizing the inverter’s performance metrics.
-- **Analysis Notes:** Observations and interpretations of inverter behavior based on simulation results.

 ## Conclusion